proyecto26/dotnet-documentation/README.md

 * **Ubiquitous Language:** Define common terms with a common understanding and be constantly reused.
 Help the communication between Domain experts and the Development team.
 * **Architecture:** Application architecture seeks to build a bridge between business requirements and technical requirements by understanding use cases, and then finding ways to implement those use cases in the software.
 * **Facade:** Common pattern name used to identify a thin layer of code that wraps around other code to present a "friendly" interface/interaction.
-* **SOLID:** single responsibility, open-closed, Liskov substitution, interface segregation and dependency inversion.
-The intention is that these principles, when applied together, will make it more likely that a programmer will create a system that is easy to maintain and extend over time.
+* **SOLID:** The intention is that these principles, when applied together, will make it more likely that a programmer will create a system that is easy to maintain and extend over time.
 * **POCO:** Plain Old CLR Object.
 Identify an object as a simple object, as opposed to the complicated.
 Some benefits of POCO objects are:
   - Allows a simple storage mechanism for data, and simplifies serialization/passing data through layers.
   - Goes hand-in-hand with dependency injection, and the repository pattern.